lewetzk/authorship-attribution-clinton-trump-tweets/README.md

 HOW TO USE
 1) Download the Hillary Clinton and Donald Trump Tweet corpus from kaggle.
 2) Place it in the root directory of the project.
-3) Install the dependencies with the following command: python -m pip install -r requirements.txt.
+3) Install the dependencies with the following command: python -m pip install -r requirements.txt
 4) Install spacy's pretrained statistic model: python -m spacy download en_core_web_sm
-5) Run the following command in your terminal: python main.py.
+5) Run the following command in your terminal: python main.py

 The classified tweets are stored in the csvs directory under results.csv with each column containing the raw tweet, the suspected author and the actual author.
 The accuracy is displayed in the terminal after finishing.
 Runtime may vary on hardware.
 It is generally around 2-3 minutes.
 Information about which step is currently being completed will be shown.